-If we fail to continue to meet the meaningful use criteria related to electronic health record systems ("EHR"), our operations could be harmed.
+If we fail to continue to meet the promoting interoperability criteria related to electronic health record systems ("EHR"), our operations could be harmed.

 Pursuant to HITECH regulations, hospitals that did not qualify as a meaningful user of EHR by 2015 were subject to a reduced market basket update to the inpatient prospective payment system ("IPPS") standardized amount in 2015 and each subsequent fiscal year.
-We believe that all of our acute care hospitals have met the applicable meaningful use criteria and therefore are not subject to a reduced market basked update to the IPPS standardized amount.
-However, under the HITECH Act, hospitals must continue to meet the applicable meaningful use criteria in each fiscal year or they will be subject to a market basket update reduction in a subsequent fiscal year.
+In the 2019 IPPS final rule, CMS renamed the meaningful use program to "promoting interoperability".
+We believe that all of our acute care hospitals have met the applicable promoting interoperability criteria and therefore are not subject to a reduced market basked update to the IPPS standardized amount.
+However, under the HITECH Act, hospitals must continue to meet the applicable criteria in each fiscal year or they will be subject to a market basket update reduction in a subsequent fiscal year.
 Failure of our acute care hospitals to continue to meet the applicable meaningful use criteria would have an adverse effect on our future net revenues and results of operations.